music-suite/music-suite/docs/src/User-Guide.md

 - A pair of diatonic and (total) chromatic steps, *or*
 - A pair of diatonic steps and alteration, *or*
-- A pair of @[number] and @[quality]
+- A pair of [number][ref-number] and [quality][ref-quality]

 Not all combinations of number and quality makes sense.

 For numbers, we follow traditional music theory conventions in counting from one.
 In other words, a second consists of one diatonic step, a third of two diatonic steps, and so on.
-We can convert between these using @[diatonicSteps]:
+We can convert between these using [diatonicSteps][ref-diatonicSteps]:

 ```haskell
 >>> second^.diatonicSteps